mraniki/tt/README.md

-If you like it feel free to [![donate](https://badgen.net/badge/icon/coindrop/6F4E37?icon=buymeacoffee&label)](https://coindrop.to/mraniki)
+If you like it, feel free to [![donate](https://badgen.net/badge/icon/coindrop/6F4E37?icon=buymeacoffee&label)](https://coindrop.to/mraniki)

 Using: